fullstack-hy2020/fullstack-hy2020.github.io/src/content/3/en/part3d.md

   'rules': {
     // ...
     'eqeqeq': 'error',
-    'no-trailing-spaces': 'error',
+    '@stylistic/js/no-trailing-spaces': 'error',
-    'object-curly-spacing': [
+    '@stylistic/js/object-curly-spacing': [
         'error', 'always'
     ],
-    'arrow-spacing': [
-        'error', { 'before': true, 'after': true }
-    ],
+    '@stylistic/js/arrow-spacing': 'error',
     'no-console': 0 // highlight-line
   },
 }
 ```

-**NB** when you make changes to the <i>.eslintrc.js</i> file, it is recommended to run the linter from the command line.
+**NB** when you make changes to the _eslint.config.mjs_ file, it is recommended to run the linter from the command line.
 This will verify that the configuration file is correctly formatted:

 ![terminal output from npm run lint](../../images/3/55.png)